gvwilson/sensibleadventures/shapers/story.md

     -   She grabs a scrap of rebar that just happens to be lying there and breaks the lock
     -   The two goats and Sindy scramble out
         -   Maddy hugs Sindy
+        -   The goats are Gracious and Goodness (sisters)
     -   "Was that a bot helping you?" one of the goats asks
     -   "Don't worry about that now," Maddy snaps.
 "We have to *go*!"
     -   "But---but we're in the Mire!"
-    -   Just then Crusher appears at the top of the hill and they start to run
+    -   Just then Crusher appears at the top of the hill
+        -   Dockety tries to reason with it, but it doesn't respond
+        -   They flee
     -   Describe the Mire: overgrown with weeds, puddles are strange colors
         -   The trees are twisted, but they don't move on their own like they did in stories
-    -   One of the goats has hurt his leg
+    -   Gracious Goat has hurt her leg
-        -   "You help him," Maddy tells the other goat.
+        -   "You help her," Maddy tells Goodness.
 "I'll look after my sister."
     -   It's getting dark, but they can hear gears grinding behind them whenever they stop
         -   Sindy: "Do you think they have searchlights?
 Or flamethrowers?"
         -   Maddy: "I'm sure they don't have flamethrowers," she replied, trying to sound more confident than she felt.
-    -   Suddenly the long-legged bot ambushes them
+    -   Suddenly the long-legged bot ambushes them and drives them toward the stream
-        -   They realize Crusher has been driving them toward it
         -   One of its arms ends in a clumsy overweight chainsaw
+    -   A boat is waiting for them
+        -   Realize that the other bots have been driving them toward it
-    -   It swings, Sindy shrieks, chain of accidets, the bot cuts a tree that falls across a bubbling stream
+    -   The sawbot swings, Sindy shrieks, chain of accidents, the sawbot cuts a tree that falls onto the boat
+        -   The boatbot's controller is damaged
     -   Maddy: "Go!"
+    -   The goats clamber onto the boat
+        -   The sawbot chases them
-    -   The goats go first, the bot chases them, the tree tumbles into the water, the bot is destroyed
+        -   The tree tumbles into the water
+        -   The sawbot is destroyed
-    -   The goats are now on one side of the poison stream while Sindy and Maddy are on the other
+    -   The goats are now in the boat while Sindy and Maddy are on the shore
+        -   Goats will go and get help, but it will take them a day to get back to the village
     -   Dockety reappears
+        -   Goats flee
 7.  ...And Into the Mire
-    -   Goats will go and get help, but it will take them a day to get back to the village
-    -   Dockety is sad and angry about the sawbot's demise
+    -   Dockety is sad and angry about the demise of the sawbot and the boatbot
         -   "It did not have a choice.
 Bots do not have choices when governors are put on them."
     -   Dockety is damaged
         -   Sindy: "Does it hurt?"
         -   Dockety: (reluctantly) "It buzzes.
 Where the hole is."
-        -   Sindy finds a piece of metal that fits perfectly over the hole.
+        -   Sindy finds a metal plate from the sawbot that fits perfectly over the hole.
         -   Comment about how lucky she is.
         -   Sindy: "I don't feel very lucky."
     -   Something hoots in the distance